Pain, few gains for investors as markets slumped in 2022

 HOUSING MARKET SLUMPS

-Higher mortgage rates combined with still-rising home prices make it difficult for many would-be buyers to afford a home.
+Higher mortgage rates combined with still-rising home prices to make it difficult for many would-be buyers to afford a home.
 Sales of previously occupied U.S. homes saw their biggest sales slump in more than a decade.

 — Alex Veiga